osman144/js-notes/13-binary-heaps/1-binary-heaps.md

 # Binary Heap
 Binary Heaps are Binary Trees with some rules.
-Binary Heaps are as compact as possible
+Binary Heaps are as compact as possible.
+Binary heaps have no order to the left or the right unlike a binary search tree.
+But similar to BSTs, can have up to two children.

+Binary heaps used to implement priority queues and also used with graph traversal algorithms.

-* **Min Binary Heap**: The parent nodes are always smaller than the child nodes
+* **Min Binary Heap**: The parent nodes are always smaller than the child nodes.
+Every child node after the root should be greater.

-* **MAx Binary Heap**: The parent nodes are always greater than the child nodes
+* **Max Binary Heap**: The parent nodes are always greater than the child nodes.
+The root is the largest node in the tree.
+Every child after the root should be smaller.
+Each parent has at most two child nodes.
+The value of each parent node is always greater than its child node.
+In a max binary heap, the parent is greater than the children but there are no guarantees between sibling nodes.
+	- All the children of each node are as full as they can be and left children are filled out first.

 ## Representation
 Since heaps are as compact as possible, we can expresss them as an array: